 Moderator(s): Jan Vrins, Global Energy Practice Leader, Navigant Consulting, Inc.

-Panelist(s): Maryam Brown, President, Southern California Gas Company, Steven Powell, Sr. Vice President Strategy, Planning & Operational Performance, Southern California Edison, David Hutchens, President and Chief Executive Officer, UNS Energy Corp., Greg Hazelton, Executive Vice President and Chief Financial Officer, Hawaiian Electric Industries, Inc.
+Panelist(s): Maryam Brown, President, Southern California Gas Company, Steven Powell, Executive Vice President, Operations, Southern California Edison, David Hutchens, President and Chief Executive Officer, UNS Energy Corp., Greg Hazelton, Executive Vice President, Chief Financial Officer, and Treasurer, Hawaiian Electric Industries, Inc.

 Utilities and service companies of both electric and natural gas face incredible opportunities and challenges today and in the future.
 Whether you’re embarking on innovative partnerships, fueling transportation of the future, or developing a completely new strategic pathway providing “Energy-as-a-Service,” the next five years will require strong leadership and vision to succeed.
 Business model evolution is key for utilities to continue to create customer and shareholder value while balancing today’s business with tomorrow’s opportunities.
 How well do you understand the impacts of emerging market trends on your company?
 This discussion will explore different perspectives and strategies companies are using to either stay in or change the game.